TobiasVanDyk/RaspberryPi-GPIO-Audio/README.md

 ### Instructions for kernel 5.15.xx (2022)

 Currently (28 April 2022) there are three different ways to install the wm8960 soundcard on the new 5.15 kernel - only the third method works with pulseaudio, the first two methods only works with ALSA and the direct wm8960 mixing device.
+Only the third method had been tested as working with the 64-bit 5.15 kernel as well.

 **Install 1 - Use the new 26 April 2022 Waveshare Drivers:**
 ```